Do you want to prevent authors from deleting posts in WordPress?

 From here, switch to the ‘Reset Roles’ tab and then click the ‘Reset to WordPress defaults’ button.

-Now, all the modified role definitions will be deleted, and your WordPress user roles will revert back to their original capabilities.
+Now, all the modified role definitions will be deleted, and your WordPress user roles will revert to their original capabilities.

 If you want to prevent authors from deleting posts using custom code, then this method is for you.